justmyfreak/justmyfreak.github.io/_posts/2014-06-03-tools-for-modern-web-developer.md

 published: true
 ---

-Developments tools are created not only to boost developer's productivity, but also make development process more enjoyable.
+Development tools are created not only to boost developer's productivity, but also make development process more enjoyable.
 In this article, I will cover some development tools that I used often.
 Please note that I won't cover in-depth tutorial for each tools.
 This article covers only a gentle intruduction, reason to use, and main function of the tools.

 # Git
 [Git](http://git-scm.com/) is distributed source code management originally created by Linus Torvalds.
 Being distributed means that Git repository is not centralized.
 Each repository has its own history and full tracking capabilities.
 Each repository can be synched to fetch or push changes.
 Git popularity is increasing due to social coding service like GitHub.